sergeshustoff/dikt/README.md

 #### K2 support:

-Version 1.0.3-alpha2 has limited support for k2, but requires hack to work properly - annotation @Suppress("NON_ABSTRACT_FUNCTION_WITH_NO_BODY") is required for module or each di function because plugin can't bypass function body check on k2 for now.
+Version 1.0.3 has limited support for k2, but requires hack to work properly - annotation @Suppress("NON_ABSTRACT_FUNCTION_WITH_NO_BODY") is required for module or each di function because plugin can't bypass function body check on k2 for now.
+Version 1.1.0 has new api compatible with k2 without additional hacks.
+Old incompatible api is deprecated

 #### Gradle plugin:
 In build.gradle file in module add plugin: